 (photo credit: OYOYOY/WIKIMEDIA COMMONS)

-In August 2014, she was promoted to head the news division of Channel One, the first woman to be given this responsibility.
+Hasson, 54, made history last August when she was appointed acting head of the news division of Channel 1, the first woman to reach such a position.